saaltone/SANNet/README.md

 SANNet is written on Java and has been built from ground up starting from implementation of matrix library and functions.

 ## Layers, activation and loss functions
-Framework provides feedforward / dense / activation and flattening layers, unidirectional and bidirectional recurrent layers (simple recurrent layer, LSTM layer, Graves LSTM layer, Peephole LSTM layer, GRU layer, Minimal GRU layer) and convolutional layers (convolution / crosscorrelation / Winograd convolution / depth-wise separable convolutional / depth-wise separable crosscorrelation layer, max / average / random / cyclic pooling layer).
+Framework provides feedforward (with option for additional connections to earlier layers) / dense (with option for additional connections to earlier layers) / activation and flattening layers, unidirectional and bidirectional recurrent layers (simple recurrent layer, LSTM layer, Graves LSTM layer, Peephole LSTM layer, GRU layer, Minimal GRU layer) and convolutional layers (convolution / crosscorrelation / Winograd convolution / depth-wise separable convolutional / depth-wise separable crosscorrelation layer, max / average / random / cyclic pooling layer).
 All layers are executed as dynamically constructed procedures and expressions that have built-in automatic gradient for backpropagation.

 Framework supports multiple layer activation functions and loss functions for output layer.
 Multiple parallel loss functions with single splitted output can be used at output layer.
 Additionally there are multiple initialization methods for weight parameters like Xavier / He / LeCun uniform and normal initializations.

 ## Reinforcement learning
 Framework implements deep reinforcement learning agent that communicates with environment through defined interface.
 Deep agent learns via experience by taking actions through environment states and receiving rewards.

-Framework supports value based (Deep Q Learning, Double Deep Q Learning, SARSA) with optional Dueling Layer, policy based (Actor Critic, Proximal Policy Optimization, Discrete Soft Actor Critic, REINFORCE) and Monte Carlo Tree Search (MCTS) based reinforcement learning algorithms.
+Framework supports value based (Deep Q Learning, Double Deep Q Learning, SARSA) with optional Dueling Layer, policy based (Actor Critic, Proximal Policy Optimization, Discrete Soft Actor Critic, REINFORCE, Deep Deterministic Policy Gradient) and Monte Carlo Tree Search (MCTS) based reinforcement learning algorithms.
 It supports online and replay buffering.
 It has support for multiple policies (greedy policy, epsilon greedy policy, noisy next best policy, sampled policy).

 ## Optimization
 Framework implements most typically used optimization methods starting from basic vanilla gradient descent up to more sofisticated parameter optimization methods such as Adam and AMSGrad.